AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/example-connect-email-text-parser-gsheets.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Scenario example: Connect email, Text Parser, and Google Sheets
+title: Adobe Workfront Fusion scenario example: Connect email, Text Parser, and Google Sheets
 description: This scenario helps you create a log of all email messages and tag them for further action in a spreadsheet.
 It captures an email body in two separate tables in a spreadsheet using Regular Expressions (Regex) as search patterns.
 The first pattern searches for a phrase and the second searches for the same phrase and an email address.
 ---

-# Scenario example: Connect email, Text Parser, and Google Sheets
+# Adobe Workfront Fusion scenario example: Connect email, Text Parser, and Google Sheets

 This scenario helps you create a log of all email messages and tag them for further action in a spreadsheet.
 It captures an email body in two separate tables in a spreadsheet using Regular Expressions (Regex) as search patterns.
 The first pattern searches for a phrase and the second searches for the same phrase and an email address.